Detect Rare Executables

 how_to_implement:The detection is based on data that originates from Endpoint Detection and Response (EDR) agents.
 These agents are designed to provide security-related telemetry from the endpoints where the agent is installed.
 To implement this search, you must ingest logs that contain the process GUID, process name, and parent process.
 Additionally, you must ingest complete command-line executions.
 These logs must be processed using the appropriate Splunk Technology Add-ons that are specific to the EDR product.
 The logs must also be mapped to the `Processes` node of the `Endpoint` data model.
 Use the Splunk Common Information Model (CIM) to normalize the field names and speed up the data modeling process.

 known_false_positives:Some legitimate processes may be only rarely executed in your environment.
+Apply additional filters as needed.

 References: